Time: MW 2:20pm to 3:35pm

 There will be regular written homework assignments, in total worth 10% of your grade.
 There will be two midterm exams, each worth 20% of your grade.
 Another 15% of your grade will consist of a programming project.
 The remaining 35% of your grade is a final exam.

 The programming project will be assigned during the second half of the course.
 You may use any programming language you want, provided it is supported on the machines in the department's Linux lab and can be invoked from the bash shell.
-These include C, C++, Java, and Python, among others.
+These include C, C++, Java, and Python, among some others.

 Your project code will be run automatically (via a script) on one of the Linux lab machines, and your grade will be based on the outcome of running the script.
 Depending on the assignment, there may or may not be additional grading based on some combination of correctness, efficiency, and style.
 The grading criteria will be made clear in the project handout.